 Option 1 (Ericsson): Define IAB-MT demodulation tests in the same manner as BS demodulation tests in RAN4.
 Strive to not preclude (but also not necessitate) UE style testing

-Option 2 (Nokia): Consider IAB-MT as a part of a network node with test setup and performance requirements based on the BS approach.
+Option 2 (Nokia, Huawei): Consider IAB-MT as a part of a network node with test setup and performance requirements based on the BS approach.

 Option 3 (QC): The IAB-MT demodulation test setup needs to be a mix of the BS setup and the UE setup.